brgmnn/audio-transcoder/README.md

 ## More Examples and the wiki ##

-There are more examples and a list of all the functions available with _atran_ in the wiki.
+There are more examples and a list of all the functions available with the transcoder in the wiki.

 ## License ##